-7.09 HOLIDAYS
+8.10 HOLIDAYS

 A list of holidays is distributed to all employees in the fall of each year or upon hire.
-All regular employees are eligible to receive holiday pay, if the following conditions are met:
+All regular employees are eligible to receive holiday pay.
+In no case will holiday pay exceed 8 hours for a day.